CatalogueLegacies/antconc.github.io/_episodes/04-settings.md

 ## Tool Preferences

-The `Tool Preferences` screen is seperated into six categoreies, one for each AntConc tool.
+The `Tool Preferences` screen is seperated into six categories, one for each AntConc tool.

-Browsing through them you will note that some of options replicate those in the tool window: for example, you can change change the case sensitivity of the `Word List` tool both in the `Tool Preferences` screen and the in the `Word List` window.
+Browsing through them you will note that some options replicate those in the tool window: for example, you can change the case sensitivity of the `Word List` tool both in the `Tool Preferences` screen and in the `Word List` window.

 Many of the options here in the `Tool Preferences` screen change the layout or appearance of the tool window, but some can fundamentally change the outputs you get from using a tool.
 A few examples include:

 - The `Collocates` preferences allow you to chose from four different statistical measures of collocation.
 - The `Word List` preferences allows you to upload a 'stoplist', which is a list of words - usually very frequent words - that you want AntConc to ignore.
-- The `Concordance Plot` screen allows you to change the length of concordances presented you when analysing the usage of a given word.
+- The `Concordance Plot` screen allows you to change the length of concordances presented when analysing the usage of a given word.

 For now, we will make no changes in the `Tool Preferences` screen.